 Additionally, any adult patient who is registered and gets a medical marijuana ID card is also able to designate a caregiver by sharing their patient ID number with the caregiver before the caregiver registers.

 What information do I need to become a patient's caregiver?

-In order to register as a patient's caregiver, you must have a Pennsylvania driver's license, or a Pennsylvania state issued ID card with your current address.
+In order to register as a patient's caregiver, you must have a valid Pennsylvania driver's license or PA state-issued ID card.
 If the patient is already registered, you will need the patient's name, date of birth and patient ID number.

 What is a caregiver profile?

 Your caregiver profile contains all your relevant patient information.
 Each time you log onto the patient and caregiver registry, you will be able to access this information.
 This is where you will find your caregiver ID number, as well as all your personal information.
-Caregivers can update their information on this page and should make sure that all the information is current.
+Caregivers can update their address, phone number, and email address on this page and should make sure that all the information is current.
 By clicking the 'Manage Patients' tab, caregivers can view all the patients with whom they are associated.

 Can I register as a caregiver for someone who is not a relative?